kpq/spring-2015/classes/scraping/index.md

 ##Ruby

+What is it?
 Do you have it?
 Check by typing "ruby" at your terminal.
 If you get something like "command not found", [download Ruby](https://www.ruby-lang.org/en/downloads/).

 We also need a library called [watir](http://watir.com/).
 If you're lucky, typing "gem install watir" at your terminal will get you it.